TikMu/tikmu/documentation/live-server.md

 and installs the necessary libraries on a local haxelib repository.

 When viewing [https://104.236.51.222] on a web browser, the default ('master') branch is showed.
-To request branches other than 'master', it is necessary to send with all requests a `X-Dev-Branch` header set to the desired branch name.
+Other branches are available as subdomains.
+Alternatively, it is possible to send with all requests a `X-Dev-Branch` header set to the desired branch name.

 It's also possible to request tags (instead of branches) and to avoid ambiguity by supplying the `X-Dev-Ref` header with a `$refType/$refName` string (example: